girder/girder/docs/plugins.rst

 Curation
 --------

-This plugin adds curation functionality to Girder, similar to that in MIDAS.
+This plugin adds curation functionality to Girder, allowing content to be assembled and approved prior to publication.
+Admin users can activate curation for any folder, and users who are then granted permission can compose content under that folder.
+The users can request publication of the content when it is ready, which admins may approve or reject.
+The plugin provides a UI along with workflow management, notification, and permission support for these actions.

 The standard curation workflow works as follows.

 - Site admins can enable curation for any folder.
 - Users with write access can populate the folder with data.
 - When ready, a user can request approval from the admin.
 The folder becomes read-only at this point to avoid further changes being made while the admin is reviewing.
 - The admin can approve or reject the folder contents.
 - If approved, the folder becomes public.
 - If rejected, the folder becomes writeable again by the users who can make changes and resubmit for approval.

 The curation dialog is accessible from the Folder actions menu and shows the following information.

 - Whether curation is enabled or disabled for the folder.
 - The current curation status: construction, requested, or approved.